Remember me - Bergen cathedral 01.08 - 29.11 - 2024

 In the fall of 2024, the work is displayed in Bergen Cathedral.
 When creating an installation for a church space, it's natural to reflect on the sacred.
 What does it mean for something to be sacred?
 And what do I, in the world I live in, hold sacred?
 Western Christianity has largely advocated an anthropocentric worldview where humans are at the center and hold the greatest value.
 This contrasts with ecocentrism where nature is at the center.
 In ecocentrism, nature is attributed intrinsic value and cannot be reduced to its utility for humans.
 Our perceptions of what is sacred can influence our nature management.
 In many religions, such as the Sami nature religion, nature is seen as sacred, and living in coexistence with nature instead of exploiting it is fundamental.
 But also within the church there are ecological movements that focus on this.
 We know we're living beyond our means and pushing our planet to its limits.
 But our rationality falls short in the face of the climate and nature crisis.
 Greed, comfort, and indifference have a hold on us.
 We need to feel, believe, and love.
 Nature and art can give us the deep encounters and sensory experiences needed for us to take care of the earth.
 This work seeks to point out the beauty, vulnerability, and power of nature, perhaps igniting a spark of commitment to the greatest challenge of our time.

-Before you enter the church and meet the installation that unfolds there, you pass the narthex, the place where visitors, according to tradition, are to be disarmed.
-Here the light falls differently than usual, parts of the interior are put in shade, while others are highlighted and changed.
+Before you enter the church room and meet the installation unfolding there, you pass the narthex, the place where the visitors according to tradition are to be disarmed.
+The dramaturgy of “Remember me” starts there.
+The light falls differently than before.
+The carpet who crossed the room and showed the way into the church is gone.
+Instead, you have to pass through a confusing surface where the pattern no longer adds up.
 Thoughts about the world situation and the anxiety we feel as individuals and as a society form the basis of this work.
 The narthex, as I see it, provides a response to the eagerness to strengthen our military defence and distance ourselves from what threatens.
 Here we can lower our guard and meet as fallible human beings.